unkaktus/rose/README.md

 ```
 5. In local ParaView, connect to remote ParaView server - `Connect` button.
 Then, specify `localhost:11111` as the address of the server.

+6. Enjoy loading files from the cluster using the plugins `EnergyFluxToVolume`, `WaveformDataReader`, and `WaveformToVolume`!